-We’ve touched on it here before, but it bears repeating: consumption of dietary cholesterol does not equal elevated levels of blood cholesterol.
+We’ve touched on it here before, but it bears repeating: in many people, consumption of dietary cholesterol does not equal elevated levels of blood cholesterol.
 No arguments there.

 In the podcast, Joe and Chris refer to the emerging consensus about the difficulty of absorbing dietary cholesterol, but I believe they take the implications too far.
 Very little is said about the 20% who hyper absorb.

 Their reasoning is that since dietary cholesterol doesn’t raise serum levels of cholesterol, and because cholesterol was demonized in the first place as the result of a campaign by the sugar industry, there’s nothing to any of the “cholesterol is bad” talk, so eat the shit out of that cholesterol people.